reflectoring/reflectoring.github.io/_posts/2020-02-25-password-encoding-spring-security.md

 As we defined in Spring Security rules, the access to `/registration` API is open for everybody.
 We use the `PasswordEncoder` that is defined in
 Spring Security configuration to encode the password.

-In this example, the passwords are encoded with the `bcrypt` algorithm.
+In this example, the passwords are encoded with the `bcrypt` algorithm, because we set the `PasswordEncoder` as the password encoder in the configuration.
 The code just saves the new user to the database.
 After that, the user is ready to authenticate.

 ## Upgrading The Work Factor